uibakery/self-hosted/README.md

 1. Input 'Bakery' in `Security group name`  and 'Bakery security group' in `Description`.

-1. In block `Inbound rules` click `Add rule` button

- Select 'Custom TCP' in the `Type`, input  {BakeryPort} (use 3030 by default, you will need to select the same port during UI Bakery installation later) in the `Port range` and select 'Anywhere-IPv4' in the `Source`
+1. In block `Inbound rules` click `Add rule` button.
+Select 'Custom TCP' in the `Type`, input  {BakeryPort} (use 3030 by default, you will need to select the same port during UI Bakery installation later) in the `Port range` and select 'Anywhere-IPv4' in the `Source`.

-1. In block `Inbound rules` click `Add rule` button
+1. In block `Inbound rules` click `Add rule` button.
 Select 'SSH' in the `Type` and select 'Anywhere-IPv4' in the `Source`

 1. Click `Create security group`